MironAtHome/agewinlocal/drivers/python/README.md

 - `-port` : port (optional)

 ### Networkx to AGE
-Insert From networkx directed graph into an AGE database.
+Insert From networkx directed graph into an Age database.
 #### Parameters

-- `connection` (psycopg2.connect): Connection object to the AGE database.
+- `connection` (psycopg2.connect): Connection object to the Age database.

 - `G` (networkx.DiGraph): Networkx directed graph to be converted and inserted.

-- `graphName` (str): Name of the AGE graph.
+- `graphName` (str): Name of the age graph.

 #### Returns